What Is ROAS, and How to Calculate It? The ROAS Formula

 As we mentioned before, that’s a dangerous situation to be in.
 Therefore, you can use tools like the Madgicx One-Click Report to monitor your ROAS across all your ad networks in a snap.

-With One-Click Report, you can view metrics like ROAS, ad spend, cost per purchase, and more across Meta, Google Ads, Shopify, and TikTok.
+With One-Click Report, you can view metrics like ROAS, ad spend, cost per purchase, and more across Meta, Google Ads, Shopify, TikTok, and Klaviyo.

 Not only do these dashboards come pre-built with your Madgicx account, but they’re also completely customizable—just drag and drop your preferred metrics into your report, and you’re done.
 You can also share the reports with coworkers or clients without them having to have a Madgicx account.